-Erdogan under pressure as Turkey heads to polls after divisive election campaign
+Polls close in Turkey elections that could end Erdogan’s 20 years in power

 Voters have cited concerns about the economy as their primary issue driving their votes

+Voting has closed in Turkey in elections that could President Recep Tayyip Erdogan’s 20 years in power.

+Opinion polls had increasingly shown Mr Erdogan’s main competitor for the presidency, Kemal Kilicdaroglu, the head of the centre-left People’s Republican Party (CHP), in the lead.
+Both men are seeking more than 50 per cent of the vote to avoid a run-off in two weeks.

-After a tense campaign season punctuated by violence and divisive rhetoric, voters calmly headed to the polls today in decisive elections that could determine Turkey’s future.
+The generally calm and orderly day of voting followed a tense campaign season punctuated by violence and divisive rhetoric.
 Long lines formed at schools converted into polling stations.
 Turks normally vote for national elections in very high numbers, and today’s turnout looked even higher than previous ballots.

 Voters have cited concerns about the economy as the primary issue driving their votes.

-But there are also concerns about the authoritarian drift of the country under the rule of President Recep Tayyp Erdogan, whose Justice and Development Party (AKP) has dominated the country’s politics for more than 20 years.
+But there are also concerns about the authoritarian drift of the country under the rule of President Recep Tayyp Erdogan, whose Justice and Development Party (AKP) has dominated the country’s politics for more than two decades.

 “Without democracy and freedom, you can’t have any economy,” said Nil Adula, a 74-year-old voting at a voting station in central İstanbul.